-I’m sure all of you have seen the majestic floating Golden Bridge that is seemingly held up by a pair of giant stone hands.
+I’m sure all of you have seen the majestic floating Golden Bridge, seemingly held up by a pair of giant stone hands.
 It has been posted all over Instagram.
-If you have, you’ll be glad to know that this bridge can be found in a place called Ba Na Hills and it’s just 1-hour drive from Hoi An – totally doable as a half day trip!
+If you have, you’ll be glad to know that this bridge can be found in a place called Ba Na Hills and it’s just a 1-hour drive from Hoi An – totally doable as a half-day trip!

 You can pre-book the admission ticket to Ba Na Hills here for US$31 / person, which allows you direct entry to the park with a QR Code.
 Otherwise, tickets cost 750,000VND (About US$32) / person at the park itself, so it totally makes sense to pre-book.

-To read more about Ba Na Hills, head over to my dedicated post: Visiting Vietnam’s Golden Giant Hand Bridge in Ba Na Hills
+To find out more about Ba Na Hills, head over to my dedicated post: Visiting Vietnam’s Golden Giant Hand Bridge in Ba Na Hills

 2. My Son Temple (Afternoon)

-My Son Temple is about 2 hour drive from Ba Na Hills.
-We took this time to sleep and recharge our energy level in the car.
+My Son Temple is about a 2-hour drive from Ba Na Hills.
+We took this time to sleep and recharge our energy levels in the car.
 I only woke up when we were at the gate of the temple.

 Once inside, you can make a circle through the temple sites.
 Personally, I wish I had hired a guide to take us around the sites.
-There was barely any explanations of the ruins, and I only found out about the history when through googling after.
-If you’re a history buff and interested in a tour of the My Son temple, you can book it here, which will include round trip transfers from Hoi An as well.
+There were barely any explanations for the ruins, and I only found out about the history when by googling after.
+If you’re a history buff and interested in a tour of the My Son temple, you can book it here, which will include round-trip transfers from Hoi An as well.